mozilla-iam/auth0-custom-lock/README.md

 PRODUCTION_AUTH0_CLIENT_SECRET=...
 ```

-Contact a member of the IT Service Engineering for a copy of these credentials, or push to the repo and create
+Contact a member of the IT Web SRE team for a copy of these credentials, or push to the repo and create
 a release to deploy to development.
-These credentials are currently kept in the IT Service Engineering 1Password
+These credentials are currently kept in the IT Web SRE 1Password
-repository.
+vault.

 ## Coding standards